Minneapolis Snowmobile Accident lawyer

 Snowmobiles are often used for recreation, travel, work-related tasks and even military purposes.
 However, in the event of a crash, the injuries sustained can be serious, life-altering or fatal.
 If you or a loved one has been involved a snowmobile crash that was the result of someone else’s negligence, you may be able to pursue compensation, such as medical expenses and loss of wages.

-At TSR Injury Law, we have more than two decades of experience representing injury victims and their families throughout Minnesota, with over $150 million recovered on behalf of our clients.
+At TSR Injury Law, we have more than two decades of experience representing injury victims and their families throughout Minnesota, with $300 million recovered on behalf of our clients.
 Many of our lawyers are members of The National Trial Lawyers – Top 100 and the American Board of Trial Advocates.

 A Minneapolis snowmobile accident lawyer from our firm is ready to discuss your claim.
 Our initial consultations are completely free and there is no obligation to hire our firm.
 Should we represent you, we charge no upfront fees unless we are able to help you obtain compensation for the damages you have suffered.